manuelroesch/PaperValidator/README.md

   hcomp.ballot.baseURL = "http://your-url.com" #Insert the URL where you have installed PaperValidator likertCleanedAnswers = 5 #Defining the minimal confidence required to take an Mturk answer into account.

-  hcomp.mechanicalTurk.accessKeyID = "AKIAIQJSLLQWGRYVZHGQ"
+  hcomp.mechanicalTurk.accessKeyID = "Mturk-Access-Key-ID" # Insert your Mturk access key
-  hcomp.mechanicalTurk.secretAccessKey = "ZrLQ/O5G1QoDrZnjTMq9OouUXvGR7UfOvrP18mkz"
+  hcomp.mechanicalTurk.secretAccessKey = "Mturk-Secret-Access-Key" # Insert your Secret Access Key
-  hcomp.mechanicalTurk.sandbox = "true"
+  hcomp.mechanicalTurk.sandbox = "false" # Disable sandbox mode
-  hcomp.randomPortal.active = "true"

   helper.mailing.active = "true" #POP access to this email has to be enabled helper.mailing.from = "your-email@gmail.com"